bobzha123456/venomous-snake-checker/README.md

 <img width="661" height="493" alt="code" src="https://github.com/user-attachments/assets/28d8e8bf-bb58-4604-b58e-22dde87458dc" />
-This project depends on ai image recongation in the getson orin.
+This project depends on ai image recongation in the jetson orin.
 In this case, I used google net to identify the imgae.

 First, you will need to import the necessary functions for this.